anaseto/gruid/README.md

 [movement example](examples/movement/move.go) for an annotated example using A\* and the mouse.

+The **rl** package provides some additional utilities commonly needed in grid-based games such as roguelikes.
+The package is usable, but still
+experimental: it provides an event priority queue, a field of view algorithm as well as map generation algorithms.

 The **tcell**, **js**, and **sdl** packages in the [drivers sub-directory](drivers/) provide specific rendering and input implementations satisfying gruid's package Driver interface.
 See the README.md files in their